Clash of the Champions: Clash of the Champions I

 Clash of the Champions (known sequentially as Clash of the Champions I) took place on March 27, 1988, at the Greensboro Coliseum in Greensboro, North Carolina.
 There were 6,000 people in attendance and the show drew a 5.6 rating on TBS.
-This was aired head-to-head with WWF WrestleMania IV.
+This was aired head-to-head with WWF's WrestleMania IV.
 In a "College Rules" match, Mike Rotunda won with a cradle for the one-count pin 1:10 into the second round.

 In a match for the United States Tag Team Championship, The Fantastics' Tommy Rogers originally pinned The Midnight Express's Bobby Eaton to win the titles but the decision was reversed because Rogers' partner, Bobby Fulton, had thrown referee Randy Anderson over the top rope before the pinfall was made.
 The Road Warriors and Dusty Rhodes defeated The Powers of Pain and Ivan Koloff when The Barbarian accidentally hit his partner, The Warlord, with a diving headbutt.
 Animal wore a goalie mask during the match to protect his injured face.

-Lex Luger and Barry Windham defeated Arn Anderson and Tully Blanchard for the World Tag Team Championship, when interference by the champions' manager J. J. Dillon backfired; Dillon held a chair on the apron but Lex Luger whipped Arn Anderson into the chair.
+Lex Luger and Barry Windham defeated Arn Anderson and Tully Blanchard for the World Tag Team Championship, when interference by the champions' manager J. J. Dillon backfired; Dillon held a chair on the apron, but Lex Luger whipped Arn Anderson into the chair.

 In the main event, Sting challenged Ric Flair for the NWA World Heavyweight Championship.
-Flair's manager, J. J. Dillon was suspended in a cage above the ring.
+Flair's manager, J. J. Dillon, was suspended in a cage above the ring.
 As no wrestler scored a decision before the time limit expired, the decision was left to the judges appointed for this occasion: wrestling official Gary Juster awarded the match to Sting, while Penthouse model Patty Mullen decided in favour of Flair.
 Wrestling official Sandy Scott ruled the match a draw.
 No decision was announced for the remaining two judges, actors Jason Hervey and Ken Osmond, resulting in the match being ruled a draw and Flair retaining the title.